gentoo111/md_cv/index.md

 ## Project Development Experience

+`2023.03 - Present`
+**GPT Proxy Projects**
+- Deployed two GPT proxy projects to facilitate access to GPT functionalities for friends in mainland China, effectively bypassing local restrictions on GPT API usage.
+- The projects act as intermediaries, proxying requests to the GPT API, and are hosted on Vercel, showcasing my ability to deploy scalable web applications.
+- Accessible at [ai.anymk.com](https://ai.anymk.com/) and [h8.anymk.com](https://h8.anymk.com/), these platforms demonstrate my commitment to providing valuable tools for a wider user base.

+`2024.04 - Present`
+**Bruce Bay Beans & Bunks Online System**

+- Created an online system for Bruce Bay Beans & Bunks to manage food and drink orders as well as accommodation bookings for tourists.
+- Featured a user-friendly homepage for showcasing food & drink and accommodation, with efficient order and booking management, seamless payment processing, and comprehensive reporting.
+- Developed using Python and Flask framework, with deployment on GitHub and PythonAnywhere.

+`2024.03 - 2024.04`
+**Countryside Community Swimming Club Management System**

+- Automated the management of member details, bookings for aqua aerobics classes, and one-on-one swimming sessions for the Countryside Community Swimming Club.
+- Enabled swimming instructors to manage their session schedules and managers to oversee the aqua aerobics class timetable, track payments, and generate reports.
+- Constructed with Python and Flask framework, with the codebase available on GitHub and PythonAnywhere.

+`2024.01 - 2024.02`
+**Selwyn Panel Beaters Web Application**

+- Developed a web-based system to upgrade the internal management system from text-based to web-based for Selwyn Panel Beaters.
+- Implemented interfaces for two types of users: technicians to update customer jobs with parts and services, and office administrators to manage bookings, customer data, billing, and payments.
+- Built with Python and Flask framework, with files hosted on GitHub and PythonAnywhere.

+`2023.11 - 2023.12`
+**Car Workshop Management System**

+- Developed a web application for Selwyn Panel Beaters to manage customers, jobs, services, parts, and billing.
+- Crafted separate user interfaces for technicians and office administrators to efficiently handle job updates and administrative tasks.
+- Utilized Python and Flask framework for building the application, with project files set up on GitHub and PythonAnywhere.

+`2023.05 - 2023.07`
+**AI Chatbot WeChat Mini Program**

+- Developed a WeChat Mini Program version of an AI chatbot, providing users with an interactive and intelligent conversational agent directly within the WeChat platform.
+- Integrated the chatbot with OpenAI's API to leverage advanced natural language processing capabilities for accurate and context-aware responses.
+- Utilized Java for backend development to handle API requests and responses, ensuring a seamless and efficient user experience.
+- Implemented the frontend within the WeChat Mini Program framework, focusing on a user-friendly interface and smooth interaction flow.

 `2019.04 - 2023.12`
 __Aier Laboratory Information System (ALIS) - Lead Project__
 - Spearheaded the seamless integration of the Laboratory Information System (LIS) with diverse medical equipment adhering to HL7 standards, enhancing interoperability and data accuracy.